Customers are searching for simple and affordable takeout and delivery options. Make sure your menu answers the need for both.

 Identify Menu Items that Travel Well

-Takeout and delivery menus should represent daily offerings at Fast Casual restaurants; however, operators can offer featured to-go menu items that hold up well to the commute home.
-Tim Soufan, Consultant for Nestlé Professional, stresses the importance of limiting takeout and delivery options and optimizing the choices offered.
+Takeout and delivery menus should represent standard daily menu offerings, although operators can also offer featured to-go menu items that hold up well to the commute home.
+Tim Soufan, Consultant for Nestlé Professional, stresses the importance of limiting the total number of takeout and delivery options and optimizing the choices offered.

-“The key to optimization is to conduct experiments in transporting food – take the food’s temperature and evaluate the items after 30 minutes to an hour.”
+“The key to optimization is to conduct experiments in transporting food – take the food’s temperature and evaluate the quality and integrity of items after 30 minutes to an hour.”

 – Tim Soufan, Nestlé Professional, Consultant